roni-kreinin/turtlebot4_manual/electrical/rpi4.md

 </figure>

-The TurtleBot 4 comes with a USB-A to USB-B 3.0 cable to connect the UI board and RPi.
-Without this connection the USB-C ports will not be able to communicate.
-They will be able to supply power regardless though.
+The TurtleBot 4 comes with a USB-A to USB-B 3.0 cable to connect the UI board and Raspberry Pi.
+Without this connection the USB-C ports will only be able to supply power, but not communication.

 <figure class="aligncenter">
     <img src="media/USB_B.png" alt="TurtleBot 4 USB Type B" style="width: 30%"/>